maishiroma/MCServerBootstrap/README.md

         - Restores the server world to the specified state
             - Ex: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBackup`

-Additionally, if `enable_cloud_func_management` is set to `true`, *anyon*e* with the outputted URLs that the module outputs at `cloud_funcs_http_triggers` can turn off/on the instance.
+If `enable_cloud_func_management` is set to `true`, *anyone* with the outputted URLs that the module outputs at `cloud_funcs_http_triggers` can turn off/on the instance.
 This can be helpful if one wants to give more control to the players on when to play/stop playing.

-> NOTE: By setting the above boolean to true, you are **RESPONSIBLE** for making sure that those URLs are not misused.
+> NOTE: By setting `enable_cloud_func_management` to true, you are **RESPONSIBLE** for making sure that those URLs are not misused.
 Please be wary of that.

-To keep costs low, it is a good idea to stop this instance when it is not in use.
-This can be done via the GCP console and/or the CLI.
+There is also a python script called `toggle_gcp_instance`, that can be invoked manually to help automate instance shutoff/startup.
+Refer to it [here](./scripts/toggle_gcp_instance/README.md) for more details.

 ## Modded Server Management